top of page

 2013-2021

-This practice-based research project brought together two diverse choral singing and improvisation cases, with herself as an insider in both.
-In the published book, she synthesizes the research results and advocates for the role of improvisation pedagogy and safe learning environments in art and wellbeing.
-You can read and upload the book (PDF) "Plural Possibilities of Improvisation in Music Education: An Ecological Perspective on Choral Improvisation and Wellbeing" here.
+This practice-based research project brought together two diverse choral singing and improvisation cases, with Dr Siljamäki as an insider in both.
+The published book synthesizes the research results and advocates for the role of improvisation pedagogy and safe learning environments in art and wellbeing.

 Publications: